IBM/k8s-storage-perf/README.md

 Ansible playbooks to collect Storage performance metrics on an OpenShift cluster.

+>NB: **to assess if a storage provider, especially for new storage, is suitable to support `ReadWriteOnce` and `ReadWriteMany` volumes for your Cloud Pak workloads, check out this project at https://github.com/IBM/k8s-storage-tests, and perform the storage readiness tests from it.
+It will give you a good assessment of the particular storage.**

 ### Prerequisites

 - Ensure you have python 3.6 or later and [pip](https://pip.pypa.io/en/stable/installation/) 21.1.3 or later installed